Aidan Daniels: HFX Wanderers

+Pacific FC

+In January 2025, he signed with Pacific FC on a two-year contract with an option for 2027.

-International
+International career

-Youth

-Daniels also qualifies to represent South Africa or the Philippines at senior level as his father hails from Johannesburg and his mother from Manila.
+Daniels qualifies to represent Canada, South Africa or the Philippines at senior level as his father hails from Johannesburg and his mother from Manila.
 After call-ups to the Canada Under-15 camps in USA and Laval in 2013, Daniels finally made his international debut in 2015.
 He made two appearances at the Under-17 CONCACAF Championship, the first coming in a 3–1 victory over Saint Lucia on March 9, 2015.
 His next appearance came just three days later in a 1–0 defeat to Panama.
 In February 2017, Daniels was named to Canada's roster for the 2017 CONCACAF U-20 Championship In May 2018, Daniels was named to Canada's under-21 squad for the 2018 Toulon Tournament.
 Daniels was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
 He was named to the final squad for Olympic qualification on March 10, 2021.